Subject: 5 Easy Ways to Avoid Being Sued

-1. Make sure your business is in corporate form.
+1. Make sure your business is in a corporate form.
 Whether you are a corporation, a limited liability company or a partnership, make sure you speak with an attorney about the right way to protect yourself.
-While being in corporate form will not prevent someone from suing the business, it will protect you personally from being liable for the acts of your business (as long as your business acts in the correct corporate manner).
+While being in a corporate form will not prevent someone from suing the business, it will protect you personally from being liable for the acts of your business (as long as your business acts in the correct corporate manner).

 2. Get Insured.
 Insurance will not keep you from being sued, but insurance can keep you from the financial consequences of being sued.
 Lawyer fees and legal liability in terms of damages can be paid by the insurance company.
-Two of the more common insurance products for businesses are general liability insurance in case someone gets hurt in your business or because of your business.
+Two of the more common insurance products for businesses are general liability insurance if someone gets hurt in your business or because of your business.
 There is also errors and omissions insurance if you make a mistake in your business.
 Also, get proper insurance for any vehicle that is used in the course of your business.
 Talk to your insurance broker about which insurance product(s) is the best for your specific business.